Ashok-Varma/SqliteManager/README.md

     SqliteManager.launchSqliteManager(this, new HelperSqliteDataRetriever(sqliteHelper), null);
 ```

-###CSV Export feature
+### CSV Export feature
+To Use export as CSV feature. need to define FileProvider in your app manifest.
 #### 1. If you don't have file-provider in your manifest
-To Use export as CSV feature. need to define FileProvider in your app manifest
-in your manifest add this section under application tag
+1. Add this section under application tag in your manifest
 ```xml
 <provider
     android:name="android.support.v4.content.FileProvider"